galex/galex.github.io/_drafts/2017-11-16-Droidcon_London_2017.md

 {% twitter https://twitter.com/galex/status/923240150271954944 align=center %}

 I was at [DroidconUK](http://uk.droidcon.com/) in 2012 and 2013 and I missed being there ever since!
-For non-americans [DroidconUK](http://uk.droidcon.com/) is the best Android Conference: you get to attend high level talks **and** meet/talk to well-known developers and Googlers from the Android community!
+For non-americans [DroidconUK](http://uk.droidcon.com/) is the best Android Conference: you get to attend high level talks **and** meet & talk to well-known developers and Googlers from the Android Community!

 ## Day 1

 #### [Android - A developer's History](https://skillsmatter.com/skillscasts/10011-keynote-android-a-retrospective) by [Chet Haase](https://twitter.com/chethaase) and [Romain Guy](https://twitter.com/romainguy)

 This talk was about all the Android versions and devices since the beginning.
 I started on Android around 2009 when I got convinced by [Christophe Beyls](https://twitter.com/BladeCoder) (who wrote [the Hidden Costs of Kotlin](https://medium.com/@BladeCoder/exploring-kotlins-hidden-costs-part-1-fbb9935d9b62) articles) to try this new platform as I was already a Java developer (on J2EE 🤢).
-I bought an [HTC Hero](http://cdn.mos.cms.futurecdn.net/93a28ea293d454bd0454e06cdded5885-480-80.jpg) which still boots to this day but is stuck on Android 2.1 and is so outdated it just sits around my office as a piece of nostalgia.
+I bought an [HTC Hero](http://cdn.mos.cms.futurecdn.net/93a28ea293d454bd0454e06cdded5885-480-80.jpg) which still boots to this day but is stuck on Android 2.1 and its so outdated it just sits in my office as a piece of nostalgia.

 ![android history talk]({{ site.url }}/assets/droidconuk17/android-history.jpg){: .center-image }

 #### [Data Persistence in Android — There's Room For Improvement](https://skillsmatter.com/skillscasts/10523-data-persistence-in-android-there-s-room-for-improvement) by [Florina Montenescu](https://twitter.com/FMuntenescu)

 [Florina](https://twitter.com/FMuntenescu)'s talk was about [Room](https://developer.android.com/topic/libraries/architecture/room.html) and was super interesting.
-I used Room in Talking Kotlin and it fits perfectly well with the other [Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html).
+I used Room in [Talking Kotlin](https://play.google.com/store/apps/details?id=il.co.galex.talkingkotlin) and it fits perfectly well with the other [Architecture Components](https://developer.android.com/topic/libraries/architecture/index.html).
 A nice info I took out of this talk is that when you use **@Query** with **LiveData** the SQL SELECT query runs on a background thread for free:
 {% highlight kotlin %}
 @Dao
 interface ItemDao {